Ercenk/ContosoAMPBasic/README.md

 Please see the user secrets [documentation](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windows) for more details.

 # How to deploy and run?

-Now I read the readme, and the code, I understand all, but how to run it?
+How do I run the sample?

 The top level actions are:
-1. Create and configure Azure Active Directory applications
+1. Create and configure Azure Active Directory applications.
-1. Create and configure a SendGrid account
+1. Create and configure a SendGrid account.
-1. Update user secrets
+1. Update user secrets.

 ## Registering Azure Active Directory applications

-I usually maintain a seperate Azure Active Directory tenant (directory) for my application registrations.
+It's a best practice to  maintain a separate Azure Active Directory tenant (directory) for my application registrations.
 To create one,

 1. Login to Azure [portal](https://portal.azure.com)
 1. Click "Create a resource", and type in "azure active directory" in the search box, and select

     ![createdirectory](./Docs/createdirectory.png)

-    and fill in the details as you see fit after clicking the "create" button
+    Then fill in the details as you see fit after clicking the "create" button.
+The result is a new directory.
-1. Switch to the new directory
+1. Switch to the new directory.

     ![switchdirectory](./Docs/switchdirectory.png)
-1. And select the new directory, if it does not show under "Favorites" check "All directories"
+1. Select the new directory, if it does not show under "Favorites" check "All directories"

     ![gotodirectory](./Docs/gotodirectory.png)